 Embroidery leaves are such a vibrant part of hand stitching.
-Leaves can be used in a wreath design, a border, or even in a picturesque setting.
-In fact, leaves are a big part of many stitched designs.
-How wonderful it is to be able to embrace embroidery leaves using different stitches and threads to replicate the variety nature provides.
+Leaf embroidery stitch can be used in a wreath design, a border, or even in a picturesque setting.
+In fact, leaf stitch is a big part of many stitched designs.
+How wonderful it is to be able to embrace embroidered leaves using different stitches and threads to replicate the variety nature provides.

 The fifteen suggestions below are just part of what can be achieved by using different stitches and even combining stitches with texture and fillers.

 - HOOP - Embroidery leaves are best done in an embroidery hoop to hold the fabric taut and to prevent puckering and unattractive pulling.

 - THREAD - Like most embroidery, leaves can be sewn with embroidery floss in endless different shades.
 Verigated thread can look particularly attractive and gives a natural feel to your leaves.
 For fine embroidery work, use 2-3 strands and for a chunkier look, use 6 strands.

 - NEEDLE - Choose embroidery needles suitable for the thickness of your thread and the type of fabric you are stitching.

 How to Embroider a Leaf, Step by Step

 - Select the fabric, thread, and hoop that suit your project.
 For beginners, a cotton or linen fabric in a light color is easiest.
 The thread color should match your desired leaf.
 While green is the most common leaf color, you can use shades of orange and brown for an Autumn look or even a hot pink if you wish.

 - Next, draw or trace your leaf design onto the fabric using an erasable fabric marker.
 Then, secure your fabric in the embroidery hoop.
 Make sure the fabric is taut but not overly tight.
 Designs can be transferred to your fabric by tracing using a lit window or backlight, special transfer paper, or drawing freehand.